austinmama/vsrx/readiness_errors.md

 # Understanding readiness errors
 {: #readiness-errors}

-Readiness check errors you might encounter can either be common errors or version upgrade errors.
-The following lists provide additional information on these error codes.
+Readiness check errors you may encounter can either be common errors or version upgrade errors.
+The below lists provide additional information on these error codes.

 ## Common readiness errors
 {: #common-errors}

-The following common errors might occur when running readiness checks.
+The following common errors may occur when running readiness checks.

 ### Error 1000
 {: #error-1000}